Patacode/gitignore-template-generator/DOCUMENTATION.md

 Author: Patacode <pata.codegineer@gmail.com>
 ```

-The CLI tool is a simple API binder to toptal gitignore template generation
+The CLI tool is a simple API binder to `toptal` gitignore template generation
 service.
 It takes gitignore template names as positional arguments and
-generates a gitignore template for all the provided arguments you can reuse
+generates a gitignore template for you:
-in your project:

 ```text
 $ gitignore-template-generator rust python java